vknabel/lithia/proposals/LE-004-new-concurrency-model.md

 ## Acknowledgements

-This is heavily inspired by Go. `Task` is inspired by Swift.
+`Channel`, `select`, but also `async` are heavily inspired by Go.
+But in contrast to Go, they require a reason to close a channel.

+`Task`, `async` and `await` are inspired by many implementations like in TypeScript or Swift.
+Especially decoupling errors from async operations like in Swift really fit into Lithia's design.